Research

 • Is there a way to contact them?

-• Who is the publisher or sponsor of the site?
+• Who is the publisher or sponsor of the site, if any?

 Purpose

-• What's the intent of the website (to inform, persuade, to sell you something)?
+• Why does the website exist (to inform, persuade, to sell you something)?

 • Are there ads on the website?
 How do they relate to the topic being covered (e.g., an ad for ammunition next to an article about firearms legislation)?